Want to smoke fish and cheese in your backyard? Learn how to build a DIY cold smoker with our step-by-step guide.

 Once you have set up everything, make sure that the box is closed so that not too much of the smoke escapes.
 The holes in the box are there for ventilation, don’t let all the smoke out the front.

-The significant difference between cold and hot smoking is that when you cold smoke food, you are infusing flavour using smoke.
-Whilst hot smoking flavours the food and cooks it at the same time.
+The significant difference between cold and hot smoking is that when you cold smoke food, you are infusing flavor using smoke.
+Whilst hot smoking flavors the food and cooks it at the same time.
 Cheese would melt if it were hotly smoked, but it does very well with cold smoking.

 Hot smokers will cook the food, and hence they do well with red meat and food that requires cooking.
-It utilises higher temperatures than what you use with cold smoking.
-You can taste the smoke better if you hot smoke food, and this also leaves the food with more flavour and juicier and more tender.
+It utilizes higher temperatures than what you use with cold smoking.
+You can taste the smoke better if you hot smoke food, and this also leaves the food with more flavor and juicier and more tender.